saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 </ospf-neighbor>
 ```

 From the complete XML that was returned by the Juniper device, we managed to extract a list of XML objects.
 Every object contains information on a single OSPF neighbor.
-We can use the `find` method to search the every item for the information we need:
+We can use the `find` method to search the every item for the three text nodes and the attribute node we need:

 ```python
 for neighbor in ospf_neighbors: